 Many times, a new job or life change will make it so that one parent needs to relocate outside of Colorado with the children.
 However, what happens once this move is announced is where the problems arise.

-The terminology surrounding who makes decisions for the children and where they live vary from state to state.
+The terminology surrounding who makes decisions for the children and where they live varies from state to state.
 In Colorado, “custody” is referred to as parental responsibilities.

 Parental responsibility is divided into two parts, the first of which involves decision-making and the second involves parenting time.

 Decision making can be joint or sole, and it involves which parent makes the major decisions for the child.

 Parenting time involves the time the child spends with each parent.